Fortnite system requirements

 AMD Radeon R9 280

-Moving up to the Fortnite recommended specs doesn’t require the best graphics card, as the Nvidia GeForce GTX 960 or AMD Radeon R9 280 will suffice.
+Moving up to the Fortnite recommended specs doesn't require the best graphics card either, as the Nvidia GeForce GTX 960 or AMD Radeon R9 280 will suffice.
 That said, the more powerful your pixel pusher, the higher your frame rate will go.
-You can keep track of it with an fps monitor, which should help you figure out the optimal settings for your setup.

-Take the Fortnite system requirements test over on PCGameBenchmark to answer the question… Can I run Fortnite?
+Take our Fortnite system requirements PC benchmark test to answer the question… Can I run Fortnite?